 Combined, Shelbyville Multimedia was designed to engage audiences beyond the choir, share best practices on immigrant integration, and strengthen and replicate Welcoming America programs in receptive communities nationwide.
-Now, years after the Lab first assembled an “Ecosystem” of funders, policy experts, a filmmaker, and grassroots organizers together, America’s new welcoming story is no longer “missing.”
+Now, years after Active Voice Lab first assembled an “ecosystem” of funders, policy experts, a filmmaker, and grassroots organizers together, America’s new welcoming story is no longer “missing.”
 Welcoming America, libraries, and even business groups continue to look to Shelbyville Multimedia to help spark essential dialogue and action in cities, towns, and rural areas around the country.
 As David Lubell, executive director of Welcoming America put it: “This film is a game-changer.”

 For more information about AV’s work with Welcome to Shelbyville, visit the campaign page in the AV archive.